davidmalcolm/texi2rst/output/statements-and-declarations-in-expressions.rst

 last within the braces, the construct has type ``void``, and thus effectively no value.)

-This feature is especially useful in making macro definitions safe (so that they evaluate each operand exactly once).
-For example, the maximum function is commonly defined as a macro in standard C as
+This feature is especially useful in making macro definitions 'safe' (so that they evaluate each operand exactly once).
+For example, the 'maximum' function is commonly defined as a macro in standard C as
 follows:

 .. code-block:: c++